drevops/vortex/README.md

 ### How does it work?
 - You run the installer script once
 - DrevOps brings the latest release into your codebase
-- You commit all new files.
+- You commit all new files
 - You may override files with changes relevant only to a specific project, if required

 ## Installation